 The Mayo Clinic describes insomnia as a common sleep disorder that makes it challenging to fall asleep, hard to stay asleep, or cause you to wake up too early, and not fall back asleep.
 If you struggle with insomnia symptoms, you may not feel rested when you wake up.
 Insomnia may not only zap your energy level and mood, but it can also affect your health, quality of life, and work performance.
 Many accidents on the job are the result of fatigue.

-Employees who are not well-rested are 2.9 times more likely to be involved in a job-related workplace accident.
+Employees who are not well-rested are 2.9 times more likely to be involved in a workplace accident.
 The number of non-fatal fatigue accidents amounts to 107 out of every 10,000 employees in 2014.
-The accidents include falls, slips, and other work-related illnesses.
+The accidents include falls, slips, and other work-related accidents.
 In that same year, reports illustrated that 4,700 workplace deaths were the result of fatigue.

 While the amount of sleep someone requires varies from one individual to another, the average person needs at least seven to eight hours of sleep per night.
 At some point, however, most adults will experience short-term (acute) insomnia, which will last for days or sometimes weeks.